 In short, Roxen is built upon the concept of modularity.
 The core of Roxen cannot, by itself, do anything.
 The only thing the Roxen core can do is talk to modules.
 This means that before you can start using your server you have tell it how to treat files, how to do all the things a normal web server does.
 You do this by adding modules that take care of different aspects of Roxen's functionality.
-This means that you can make your web server as complex or as simple as you wish, all depending on needs and wants of the people using it to provide information on the Internet.
+This means that you can make your web server as complex or as simple as you wish, all depending on needs and wants of the people using it to provide information to the Internet.

 In "Configuring Roxen - the first steps" we showed how to set up a basic WWW server.
-The modules that are necessary for basic operation are the User database module and the Filesystem module in addition to the default modules Contenttypes and Main RXML Parser.
-Actually, the RXML parser and the user database are not strictly essential to the web server but they are necessary for many of Roxen's special features.
+The modules that are necessary for basic operation are the User database module and the Filesystem module in addition to the default modules Content type and RXML Parser.
+Actually, the RXML Parser and the user database are not strictly essential to the web server but they are necessary for many of Roxen's special features.
 In the next chapter you will find information specifically pertaining to each and every module.
+Now we will first take a look at variables.